tomascortes/Concavity-Metrics/README.md

 # Area upper and below the start-finish line
 Get the area below and on top of the curve.
 Its good comparing curves with the same time intervals

+Important things
+- A column is the x axis
+- B column is the y axis
+- data for both stats on the row 2
+- cell C1 is the start of the x axis
+- cell D1 is the finish of the x axis
+- needs to be the first worksheet
+- you need to save the changes in the excel before geting the data